Code-Institute-Submissions/CitiesInCountries/README.md

 The third document is the Acceptance Testing document describing the successful testing of the 3 General Cases and 12 Use Cases.
 The Acceptance Testing is automated using Selenium IDE.
 The Selenium IDE Test Script is attached to the documentation and referenced in the Testing.md and this README.md.

 The fourth document is a full code documentation and walkthrough mapping the website features & functions to the relevant code in HTML, CSS, and JavaScript.

+The User Journey Map to describe a possible User Journey from Awareness to Advocacy.

 [THIS Document - README.md - Capital Cities in Countries Data](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/README.md)